 Is vegetable tanned leather sustainable?

 For many, vegetable-tanned leather appears to be an ecological alternative to chemically tanned leather, which seems logical at first.
 Vegetable-tanned leather is leather in which only substances of vegetable origin are used in the tanning process.
 Vegetable-tanned leather is often marketed as more ecological than chemically tanned leather.
-The proportion of vegetable-tanned leather worldwide is around 5-10%.
+The proportion of vegetable-tanned leather worldwide is approximately 5-10%.

 Working conditions in leather production